samuellihn/obsidian-freeview/docs/Representations for Linear Systems.md

 Graph of everything in the cartesian coordinate system, the resultant graph will have three planes

-Solution will either have three planes interesecting at a point or three planes intersecting at a line
+Solution will either have three planes intersecting at a point or three planes intersecting at a line

 Or no intersection at all